ani1609/HealTetherAssessment/README.md

 # HealTetherAssessment

 I have tried to build a social media clone with the basic functionalities such as posting, liking the posts, commenting on the posts, sharing the posts.
 And all this has been done on top of MERN Stack and have used socket.io for realtime data transmissions and notifiacation alerts for th users.
+(The UI has been kept absolutely minimal for that reason and focused on the logic building in such a short time constraint.)

 ## Getting Started